ActiveMargins/DCouttsWeb/content/post/2021-04-22-LeakyData/index.md

 ### Model accuracy of different partitioning methods

 To compare the accuracy of the three different partitioning methods I used a random forest model composed of 500 trees.
+These models are just built on the geochemical constraints and don't incorporate spatial locations.
 The exact model or parameters don't matter as much here; the change in error/accuracy is the important part.
 The plots below compare of measured values and predicted values of the target variable for the three partitioning techniques.
 The ticks along the x-axis display the coverage of the target variable in the training data.

 ![alt="Comparison of Methods" ](/img/2021-04-22-LeakyData/PartitionComparison.png)